MOHSEN-22/EmployeeManagementSystem/readme.txt

 ***************************************************************************************
 ***************************************************************************************
 1 : TOP : 	-variables and flow control statements to mange UI components from MIDDLE LAYERS
-		-has nothing to do with what is shown
+		- has nothing to do with what is shown
 *****************************
 	 EMPLOYEE MANAGEMENT SYSTEM
 *****************************
 		EMS.H #include(singlyLinkedList.h ,userInterface.h )
 		EMS.c